Node Feature Kernels Increase Graph Convolutional Network Robustness

+As we can see from Table~\ref{tab:multi-layer}, there is no fundamental change in the trends observed for the single-layer model.
+Adding the node-feature kernel helps robustify model performance against perturbation when edges are inserted and/or removed.
+The improvement is even more significant when the weight coefficient $\epsilon$ on the kernel in graph propagation is increased.
+Additionally, our proposed method, with a high weight on the kernel, is comparable to GCNII model and in general performs better than the JK model.
+However, since JK can easily be combined with our method, the node-feature kernel and JK architecture yields the best-performing model as can be seen in the rightmost column of Table~\ref{tab:multi-layer}.

-\paragraph{Deeper architecture} The previous experiments are based on a single-layer GCN model.
-In practice, the best-performing GCN models on these datasets often contain several message-passing layers and therefore, we want to observe whether our theoretical results can be extrapolated to the multi-layer case.
-We add an extra GCN layer to the original model and repeat our experiments on the citation network datasets.
-The results are shown in Figure~\ref{fig:multi-layer} (a)-(c).
-Results of the remaining three datasets can be found in the Appendix~\ref{appenx:multi-layer}.
-There is no fundamental change in the observed trends and we can draw the same conclusion as we drew on the single-layer model.
-Additionally, we observe that the multi-layer model shows larger variation when adding noise, which could be caused by the variances that are amplified by the stacked message-passing layers. \paragraph{Node feature noise} We now study how node feature noise interacts with our proposed model.
-We perform the same experiments as in the realistic noise setting on the three citation network datasets.
-But add Gaussian noise $\mathcal{N}(\vzero, \gamma ~\mathrm{diag}(\sigma_i))$ to the node features where $\sigma_i$ is the estimated variance of the $i$-th feature and $\gamma$ is a scaling parameter.
-The results are recorded in Figure~\ref{fig:multi-layer} (d)-(f).
-We observe that when the node feature noise is five times larger than the graph structure noise, the addition of the node feature kernel decreases the model performance as we can see from the green curves, with-kernel (dashed or dotted line) performs worse than without-kernel (solid line).
-However, when $\gamma\leq1$ the performance of our kernel is robust as the observed trend matches that in Figure~\ref{fig:delete-insert}.
+\paragraph{Node feature noise} We now study how node feature noise interacts with our proposed model.
+We perform the experiments with the same perturbation setting on the PubMed dataset.
+But add Gaussian noise $\mathcal{N}(\vzero, \gamma ~\mathrm{diag}(\sigma_i))$ to the node features where $\sigma_i$ is the estimated variance of the $i^{\mathrm{th}}$ feature and $\gamma$ is a scaling parameter.
+The results are recorded in Table~\ref{tab:node-feat-noise}.
+We observe that only when the node feature noise is five times larger than the graph structure noise ($\gamma=5$), the addition of the node feature kernel stops to benefit the model performance.
+Our previous findings still hold if the node feature noise is reasonably small ($\gamma\leq1$).

-\section{Conclusion}
+\section{CONCLUSION}